Medicare Plus Choice (M+C): Interim Final Rule

 (b) Rule for M+C private fee-for-service

+plans.
 The average actuarial value of the cost-sharing for

 basic benefits may not exceed the actuarial value of the cost-sharing